 Treat every writer different.
 Each writer has a different temperament.
 Know how blunt you can or cannot be in your notes.
-Some writers have a thick skin and want the ugly truth—no matter how ugly.
-They know that even the harshest criticism could help their work become that much better.
+Some writers have thick skin and want the ugly truth—no matter how ugly.
+They know that even the harshest critics could help their work become that much better.
 Others are too fragile and need as much lipstick on the pig as possible.

 Know what’s being asked of you

 “I want your feedback,” means nothing to me.
 If someone hands me a script I start asking questions.
 Understand what stage the work is in and what level of notes they’re looking for.
 I give different notes to a rough draft than I do to later drafts.
 It’s a waste of my time to harp on typos in a rough draft and the writer probably won’t welcome structural critiques in a sixth draft.

 Some friends come to me with specific tasks like, “I need to lose 3 pages from the first act.
 Find them,” or “Make it funnier.”

 A little clarity goes a long way.
 Understand the task you’re being given.